 If you are a U.S. citizen, your immediate relatives can bypass the FRP processes and directly apply for immigrant visas upon approval of Form I-130.
 Immediate relatives in this context include:

-If your citizenship status changed after receiving an FRP invitation, then your Form I-130 is automatically converted into a petition for immediate relatives, negating the need for the FRP processes for them.
+Suppose your citizenship status changed after receiving an FRP invitation.
+In that case, your Form I-130 is automatically converted into a petition for immediate relatives, negating the need for the FRP processes for them.

 Confirming Your Invitation

-To confirm if you’ve been issued an invitation for the FRP processes, you’ll need to enter the receipt number of your approved Form I-130.
-If you qualify, you may then proceed to file a Form I-134A, Online Request to be a Supporter and Declaration of Financial Support, on behalf of the principal beneficiary and their eligible immediate family members.
+You’ll need to enter the receipt number of your approved Form I-130 to confirm if you’ve been invited for the FRP processes.
+If you qualify, you may file a Form I-134A, Online Request to be a Supporter and Declaration of Financial Support, on behalf of the principal beneficiary and their eligible immediate family members.
 Confirm Your Invitation

 Steps to Take After Confirmation

-- Submit Application: File the application and pay any associated fees.
+3. Submit Application: Apply and pay any associated fees.

 Conclusion

 Confirming your invitation for the Family Reunification Parole process is an important step.
-Ensuring that you meet the eligibility criteria and fully understand the process can significantly streamline your family’s immigration journey.
-By paying attention to every detail, from confirming your invitation to completing Form I-134A, you increase the likelihood of a successful outcome, allowing your family to join you in the United States more efficiently.
+Ensuring you meet the eligibility criteria and fully understand the process can significantly streamline your family’s immigration journey.
+Paying attention to every detail, from confirming your invitation to completing Form I-134A, increases the likelihood of a successful outcome, allowing your family to join you in the United States more efficiently.

 Schedule a Consultation with an Immigration Lawyer